AartOdding/OverKill-Festival/README.md

-# CharacterCreator
+# OverKill Festival
-Character Drawing Tool for an Interactive Installation
+Code for an interactive installation made for the overkill festival 2019